drand/drand/docs/SECURITY.md

 document tries to clarify in which context when relevant.

-**Alive node**: a node which is running the binary (drand or relay depending on the context) and sends packets out to the inernet that are correctly received by the endpoint(s).
+**Alive node**: a node which is running the binary (drand or relay depending on the context) and sends packets out to the Internet that are correctly received by the endpoint(s).

 ## Security Model